godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 **Assign Manpower**
 With the charter created, its now time to fill each of the eight Jobs in the Company.
 Anyone who has a Company-Required Job automatically fills their their Job's slot, and then, the Fable-Maker creates NPCs to fill the roles of any remaining Jobs.
 Its common for Fable-Makers to involve the Breakers in this process, but depending on the campaign this might change.

 Once each role has been filled, its time to assign *Manpower*.
 Each Job has a respective team for its Company Building (more on those below), and the members of these teams are represented by *manpower*.
-Starting manpower must be fully allocated before continuing; each Building has a .
+Starting manpower must be fully allocated before continuing; each Building cannot exceed its maximum amount of manpower (which is given its in Company Area entry.)

+After manpower is allocated, your Company's Morale is 3 (barring any Patron or  Creed adjustments.)
 ### Step 6.
 ## The Company
 ### Company Name
 ### Company Banner